-With 14 million inhabitants, Tokyo is the most populous city in Japan; the metropolitan area has 38 million people.
-Tokyo is the capital and the political, cultural and economic center of Japan.
+With 14 million inhabitants, Tokyo is the most populous city in Japan; the metropolitan area has 38 million people, which makes it the most populous metropolitan area in the world.
+Tokyo is the capital and the political, cultural, and economic center of Japan.

 The climate that you can expect when you visit Tokyo is shown here: